Bausch Health Companies (BHC)

 Kathleen Fitzpatrick, Executive Vice President, Chief Human Resources and Communications Officer

-Kathleen Fitzpatrick joined Bausch Health in 2019 as Vice President, Human Resources, and was appointed Executive Vice President, Chief Human Resources and Communications Officer in 2024.
-Prior to her time at Bausch Health, Ms. Fitzpatrick spent over 20 years with Honeywell, where she held positions of increasing responsibility across several business units and countries.
+Kathleen Fitzpatrick joined Bausch Health in 2019, initially as Vice President, Human Resources, where she focused on leading the company's HR efforts outside the United States and collaborating with international business leaders, manufacturing, and global functions.
+Prior to her time at Bausch Health, Ms. Fitzpatrick accumulated over 20 years of experience with Honeywell, serving in roles of increasing responsibility across several business units and countries.

 AI Analysis | Feedback